lilgast8/Startiflette/README.md

 # Startiflette
-Starter + tartiflette = Startiflette, a SEO friendly starter for HTML5 + JS app with a Savoyard touch.
+> Starter + tartiflette = Startiflette, a SEO friendly starter for HTML5 + JS app with a Savoyard touch.

+## Gulp
+List of gulp tasks & what they do:

+The 3 main tasks (you can find them in the `gulpfile.js`) are:

+* init
+* default
+* prod